bjornregnell/AI-taking-over/README.md

 * The code for the simple network in the talk is available here: https://github.com/bjornregnell/scai

 * Many thanks for valuable feedback from Marcus Klang and Jacek Malek on an early version of this talk.

+* The slides are made with this Scala library for slide generation: https://github.com/bjornregnell/taggy